 Building these strengths can be honed down to a simple 3-step process:

 It all starts by knowing what you’re good at and where your strengths lie.
-Development is accelerated when accurate, in-depth assessment data is used to identify behaviors that can be applied to enhance performance.
-This is where psychometric assessments and/or a 360 can help
+Development is accelerated when accurate, in-depth assessment data is used to identify behaviours that can be applied to enhance performance.
+This is where psychometric assessments and/or a 360 can help.

 Next is to choose a strength to focus on, according to its importance to the organisation and how passionately you feel about it.
 The former is relatively easy to assess, the latter is a little more difficult.
 It’s best to focus on a strength that you can see yourself developing; one that you will enjoy developing and can devote some time to.